-Environment Community priority Intended public value outcome or impact EN5 - Providing facilities that are well-built and well- The project will deliver a sustainable built-form maintained. outcome ensuring a sustainable business model for the Perth Football Club and the Town for the benefit of the community.
+Environment Community priority Intended public value outcome or impact The project will deliver a sustainable built-form outcome ensuring a sustainable business model for the Perth Football Club and the Town for the benefit of the community.

 Civic Leadership Community priority Intended public value outcome or impact CL3 - Accountability and good governance.
 The project will be delivered in an open manner that engages partner organisations to derive mutual benefits with the needs of the community at the forefront.